blanklist/CarND-LaneLines-P1/writeup_template.md

 SECOND SUBMISSION NOTE:
 My second submission includes experimentation with increasing the values of max_line_gap, min_line_len, and threshold for the HoughLinesP function in order to get smoother, more consistent lines in the videos.
 I also attempted to improve the right line creation in the draw_lines() function but needed to roll back those changes.
 I settled on small increases in the settings mentioned above and my first submission for the draw_lines function.

+THIRD SUBMISSION NOTE:
+Made some small adjustments to the region of interest as well as further adjustments to max_line_gap, min_line_len, and threshold.

 ### 2. Identify potential shortcomings with your current pipeline

 One shortcoming of this pipeline is that it deals with straight lines.
 As soon as a curve is introduced, the lines will not fit quite right.
 Extreme curves would introduce danger as the hardcoded y points would be well outside of the actual lane.